Olethreutinae

 (NCBI-index: 1.101023)

-The most striking thing about the Yellow-faced Bell (Notocelia cynosbatella) is the palps which have a yellow-to-orange color.
-One-third of the forewing is black to brownish and the rest of the wing is creamy white with occasional light grey or brown blotches.
+The most striking thing about the Yellow-faced Bell (Notocelia cynosbatella) is the palps, which have a yellow-to-orange colour.
+One-third of the forewing is black to brownish, and the rest is creamy white with occasional light grey or brown blotches.
 At the end of the wings is a narrow strip that is grey-brown.
-The flying period in one generation is from May to July and the wingspan is 16-22mm.
+The flying period in one generation is from May to July, and the wingspan is 16-22mm.
 Larvae feed in flower buds, young shoots, or between leaves.
 Host plant: Roses and Bramble.
 Dutch name: Hermelijnbladroller.
 Frisian name:

 Flying period: